kennylavender/development-notes/functors-monads.md

 ## Monoid
 Is a collection of things and a rule for combining those things.
-The rule for combining those things must follow 2 meta rules: associativity and special member.
+The rule for combining those things must follow 2 meta rules:

-A monoid must contain a special member that when x combined witht the special member always equals x. x + sm = x;
+- associativity rule
+- special member rule

-It does not have to satisfy communativity.
+It does not have to satisfy communativity, but sometimes monoids do.

 #### Examples of monoids
 __strings__